35 GTA 5 Locations Based on Real Life

 Why It Counts: Vespucci Beach Skatepark is the Venice Beach Skatepark analogue.
 Use it as a small, specific location for players who recognize the beach sports area.

-Claim Guardrail: Do not overstate exact layout matching without a separate side-by-side source.
+Accuracy Note: Do not overstate exact layout matching without a separate side-by-side source.

 GTA 5 Muscle Sands Gym